Premier Liposuction Surgery Services

-CareCredit is a healthcare credit card designed for your health and wellness needs for you and your entire family.
-Use it to pay for out-of-pocket expenses not covered by medical insurance, and special financing options are available that you may not be able to get with other cards.
+CareCredit is a healthcare credit card designed for your health and wellness needs that can be used by your entire family.
+Use it to pay for out-of-pocket expenses not covered by medical insurance.
+Special financing options are available that you may not be able to get with other cards.

-Pay for health, and wellness care at over 200,000 enrolled providers across the nation.
+Pay for health and wellness care at over 200,000 enrolled providers across the nation.
 Once you’ve applied, you can use it again and again at any location that accepts CareCredit.
 For more information and to apply, please visit CareCredit.com.